josephthomas08/Mapping_Earthquakes/README.md

 ## Deliverable 1
 You will earn a perfect score for Deliverable 1 by completing all requirements below:

-The tectonic plate data is added as a second layer group (10 pt) The tectonic plate data is added to the overlay object (10 pt) The d3.json() callback is working and does the following: (10 pt) The tectonic plate data is passed to the geoJSON() layer The geoJSON() layer adds color and width to the tectonic plate lines The tectonic layer group variable is added to the map The earthquake data and tectonic plate data displayed on the map when the page loads (5 pt)
+The tectonic plate data is added as a second layer group The tectonic plate data is added to the overlay object The d3.json() callback is working and does the following:
+**** 1.The tectonic plate data is passed to the geoJSON() layer
+**** 2. The geoJSON() layer adds color and width to the tectonic plate lines
+**** 3.The tectonic layer group variable is added to the map
+**** 4. The earthquake data and tectonic plate data displayed on the map when the page loads